agile-ts/documentation/docs/packages/react/features/Hooks.md

   const [myCoolState1, myCoolStat2] = useAgile([MY_COOL_STATE1, MY_COOL_STATE2]);
 ```
 It is also possible to bind more than one State to our component at once.
-This multiple binding has one advantage.
-It can lower the rerender count of our component,
+The binding of multiple State Instances, can lower the rerender count of our component,
-because it allows AgileTs to determine whether we can combine two rerender triggered by different States and at same moment.
+because it allows AgileTs to determine
+whether it can combine two rerender triggered by different States and at same point in time.
-In this case `useAgile` returns the _output_ of the passed States, in the same order
+Here `useAgile` returns the _output_ of the passed States, in the same order
-as they were entered.
+as they were passed.

 ```ts
   const [myCollection, myGroup] = useAgile([MY_COLLECTION, MY_GROUP]);
 ```
 We are not limited to States, we can bind all Agile Instances that own
-an `observer`.
-These include:
+an `observer` to a React Component.
 - State
 - Group
 - Computed